vinci1it2000/schedula/README.rst

     Examples::

-        ## Sync all other sheets of `wbook.xlsx` in comparison to the 1st sheet:
+        ## Read the full contents from all `wbook.xlsx` sheets as tables and
+        ## sync their columns using the table from the 1st sheet as reference:
         datasync times  velocity  folder/Book.xlsx

-        ## Sync all sheets in comparison to 3rd sheet.
+        ## Sync `Sheet1` using `Sheet3` as reference:
-        datasync times  velocity  folder/wbook.xlsx#Sheet3!
+        datasync times  velocity  wbook.xlsx#Sheet3!
+Sheet1!

-        ## Note that integers as sheet-indexes are zero based!
+        ## The same as above- NOTE that sheet-indices are zero based!
-        datasync times  velocity  folder/wbook.xlsx#2!

-        ## Sync selected sheets of `wbook.xlsx` based on its 1st-sheet:
-        datasync times  velocity Sheet1 Sheet2  folder/wbook.xlsx
+        datasync times  velocity  wbook.xlsx#2!
+0

+        ## Complex Xlr-ref example:
+        ## Read the table in sheet2 of wbook-2 starting at D5 cell
+        ## or more Down 'n Right if that was empty, till Down n Right,
-        ## Sync 1st sheet of wbook-2 based on 1st sheet of wbook-1:
+        ## and sync this based on 1st sheet of wbook-1:
-        datasync times  velocity wbook-1.xlsx  wbook-2.xlsx#0!
+        datasync times  velocity wbook-1.xlsx  wbook-2.xlsx#0!D5(DR):..(DR)

         # Typical usage for CO2MPAS velocity time-series from Dyno and OBD:
         datasync -O ../output times  velocities  ../input/book.xlsx  WLTP-H  WLTP-H_OBD